 The Clinical Simulation Laboratory in Burlington VT will be the site of all clinical simulation assessments.
-LIC students will return to the UVMCOM to use the UVM Clinical Simulation laboratory quarterly.
-Since all students return to main campus quarterly, cognitive assessments such as NBME Subject Exams will be conducted at the main campus during these visits.
-There is adequate space at the COM to administer these exams.
+LIC students will return to the UVM Larner College of Medicine to use the UVM Clinical Simulation laboratory quarterly-Cognitive assessments, such as the NBME subject exams, will be arranged at a location convenient for the student.
+Some of the clerkship exams can be taken on site.
 Arrangements will be made at the Student ACCESS office for students requiring accommodations for their exams.